Active vs. Passive PoE Switch: Which Should We Choose?

 Passive PoE, also known as the passive Power over Ethernet, is a non-standard PoE.
 It can also deliver power over the Ethernet lines, but without the negotiation or communication process.
 The passive PoE switch does not adhere to any IEEE standard.
 The power is "always-on" when using a passive PoE switch in networks, which means it always sends electric current out over the Ethernet cable at a certain voltage regardless of whether the terminal device supports PoE or not.
 So using passive PoE switch may burn out the terminal devices if they're not prepared for electrified Ethernet cables.

 Active vs. Passive PoE Switch: What Are Their Differences?

-As mentioned above, active PoE switch and passive PoE switch can both provide PoE connections but in very different ways.
+As mentioned above, active PoE switches and passive PoE switches can both provide PoE connections but in very different ways.
 Besides that, they also differ in PoE power supply pinout, Ethernet support, cost, etc.